If you need immediate assistance, please call our 24 hour help line: 800.600.SAFE (7233)

 • Domestic violence is the leading cause of injury to women – more than car accidents, muggings and rapes combined.

-• According to the US Department of Housing and Urban Development, domestic violence is the third leading cause of homelessness among families.
+• According to the U.S. Department of Housing and Urban Development, domestic violence is one of the leading causes of homelessness among families in the United States

-• Survivors of domestic violence face high rates of depression, sleep disturbances, anxiety, flashbacks and other emotional distress.
+• Survivors of domestic violence often face depression, anxiety, sleep disturbances, flashbacks, and other emotional distress.

 Click the escape button to quickly leave this site.
 Your computer use can be monitored and may be impossible to conceal.
 If you are in danger, find a safe computer and call our Crisis Line at 1-800-600-SAFE.